This article has been updated to reflect the 2019 HRMI data.

 Here’s what our data show.

 The chart below summarises Australia’s performance across 12 human rights.
-In this chart, each axis represents a right.
-The further from the centre of the circle the country’s score is, the better the performance of the country on that human right.
+In this chart, each row represents a right.
+The longer the length of the bar, the higher the country’s score is, the better the performance of the country on that human right.

 There are no objective statistics on things like torture because torture and ill-treatment tend to take place in secret or be framed in other terms.
 To circumvent this problem, we surveyed human rights experts in Australia and calculated scores based on the information they provided.

-In the chart below, Australia’s (AUS) performance on this human right is compared with that of the 12 other countries in our pilot sample of civil and political rights.
-The two other high-income OECD countries we have data for so far are New Zealand (NZL) and the United Kingdom (GBR).
-The chart below suggests that Australia’s performance on the right to freedom from torture and ill-treatment is likely a good deal worse than both New Zealand and the United Kingdom’s performance.
+In the chart below, Australia’s performance on this human right is compared with that of the 18 other countries in our survey of civil and political rights.
+The two other high-income OECD countries we have data for so far are New Zealand, South Korea, the United Kingdom, and the United States.
+The chart below suggests that Australia’s performance on the right to freedom from torture and ill-treatment is worse than South Korea, New Zealand, and the UK, and better than the US.

-We draw this conclusion from the fact that there is no overlap of the blue bars for Australia and those for New Zealand and the United Kingdom; i.e. the top of the bar representing Australia’s score is well below the bottom of the bars for the United Kingdom and New Zealand.
-Instead, Australia’s performance is more in line with countries such as Brazil, Fiji, Mozambique, and Nepal, as indicated by the fact that there is substantial overlap of the blue bars with these countries.
+We draw this conclusion from the fact that there is no overlap of the purple bars for Australia and those other countries – the bar representing Australia’s score is trailing behind the bars for the United Kingdom and New Zealand.
+Instead, Australia’s performance is more in line with countries such as Liberia and Nepal, as indicated by the fact that there is a substantial overlap of the purple bars for these countries.

 A number of things are driving this result – notably Australia’s mandatory and prolonged detention of people, including children, who are refugees or who are seeking asylum in Australia.